Gundred, Countess of Surrey: Life

 Gundred was almost certainly born in Flanders, and was a sister of Gerbod the Fleming, 1st Earl of Chester, and thus daughter of Gerbod, hereditary advocate of the Abbey of Saint Bertin.
 She is explicitly so called by Orderic Vitalis, as well as the chronicle of Hyde Abbey.
 She was also the sister of Frederick of Oosterzele-Scheldewindeke, who was killed c.1070 by Hereward the Wake.

 Gundred married before 1070 William de Warenne, 1st Earl of Surrey (d.
 20 June 1088), who rebuilt Lewes Castle, making it his chief residence.
 Sometime between 1078 and 1082, Gundred and her husband set out for Rome, visiting monasteries along the way.
-In Burgundy they were unable to go any farther due to a war between Henry IV and Pope Gregory VII.
+In Burgundy they were unable to go any farther due to a war between Emperor Henry IV and Pope Gregory VII.
 They visited Cluny Abbey and were impressed with the monks and their dedication.
 William and Gundred decided to found a Cluniac priory on their own lands in England.
 They sent to Hugh, the abbot of Cluny, for monks to come to England at their monastery.
 Hugh was reluctant yet eventually sent several monks, including Lazlo, who became the first abbot.
 The house they founded was Lewes Priory, dedicated to St Pancras.
 Gundred died in childbirth on 27 May 1085 at Castle Acre, Norfolk, one of her husband's estates, and was buried at the chapter house of Lewes Priory.
 He was later buried beside her.